MYAzrak/FifthElementInterviews/README.md

 - Fullscreen enforcement
 - Data collection for facial expressions, age, gender, etc.

+### ID Verification Component

+The id-verification component (`IdVerificationComponent`) handles the following:

+- Name matching: Extracts the name from the ID using using [tesseract.js](https://github.com/naptha/tesseract.js#tesseractjs) and matches it with the name provided in the beginning.
+- Face matching: Verifies that the face showing on the webcam is the same face provided on the ID using [face-api.js](https://github.com/justadudewhohacks/face-api.js).

 ### Stats Component

 The stats component (`StatsComponent`) provides: